khx0/mpl-benchmarks/agenda.md

 # Agenda

+* create a imshow template, that is fast to use (good defaults)
+	* for image viewing (not quantitative axes)
+	* either plane, or with dimension labels
+	* optional color bar (with zmin, zmax values, or window leveled)

 * create a 2d image matrix class which has the following members
 	* xVals (centerd pixel coordinate)
     * yVals (Centered pixel coordinate)